 - 1 cup lukewarm milk 8 oz.

 - 2 ⅔ cups whole wheat flour 1 lb.
 8 ounces TOTAL flour; I used white whole wheat

 - 1 ½ cups diced sharp cheddar cheese* .75 pounds

 - The morning of the day you'd like to bake, add to a mixer bowl the active (fed the night before) sourdough starter, water, milk, oil, honey, and flours.
 Mix for about 3 minutes with a dough hook.
 Let sit for 15 minutes.

 - Add the salt and mix with the hook for another 5 minutes.
 Cover the mixer bowl with plastic and set aside to rise until doubled, about 4 hours.

-- Divide between two greased 9″x 5″ loaf pans, smoothing the tops as needed (the pans should be filled halfway with the dough).
+- Divide between two greased 8.5 x 4.5-inch loaf pans, smoothing the tops as needed (the pans should be filled halfway with the dough).
 Oil the tops and cover with plastic again to rise for 2 more hours or until the dough is at the top of the pans.

 - Heat the oven to 400 degrees.
 When hot, bake the loaves for 35-40 minutes, turning as needed for even cooking, until browned.

 - Cool for a few minutes in pans before turning out onto a cooling rack.
 Serve warm or toasted.